LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 The above also means that:

 * There is no need to "transfer" to the survey.
+This happens automatically.
 * A conversation that doesn't have an assigned skill can't trigger a survey.

-Additionally, if a conversation is closed automatically (for example, it times out), a survey isn't triggered since a survey doesn't make sense in this context.
+Additionally, if a conversation is closed automatically because it's been idle for a time, a survey isn't triggered.

 #### Survey skip or timeout